Existence of traveling waves for a nonlocal monostable equation: an abstract approach

 AMS Subject Classification: 35K57, 35K65, 35K90, 45J05.

-\sect{Introduction} \( \, \, \, \, \, \, \, \) In 1930, Fisher [9] introduced the reaction-diffusion equation $u_t=u_{xx}+u(1-u)$ as a model for the spatial spread of an advantageous form of a single gene in a population.
-He [10] found that there is a constant $c_*$ such that the equation has a traveling wave solution with speed $c$ when $c\geq c_*$ while it has no such solution when $c<c_*$.
-Kolmogorov, Petrovsky and Piskunov [17] obtained the same conclusion for a monostable equation $u_t=u_{xx}+f(u)$ with a more general nonlinearity $f$, and investigated long-time behavior in the model.
-Since the pioneering works, there have been extensive studies on traveling waves and long-time behavior for monostable evolution systems.
+\sect{Introduction} \( \, \, \, \, \, \, \, \) In 1930, Fisher [6] introduced the reaction-diffusion equation $u_t=u_{xx}+u(1-u)$ as a model for the spatial spread of an advantageous form of a single gene in a population.
+He [7] found that there is a constant $c_*$ such that the equation has a traveling wave solution with speed $c$ when $c\geq c_*$ while it does no such solution when $c<c_*$.
+Kolmogorov, Petrovsky and Piskunov [14] investigated asymptotic behavior in the model.
+Since the pioneering works, there have been extensive studies on traveling waves and asymptotic behavior for monostable evolution systems.
+In this paper, we consider the following nonlocal analogue of the Fisher-KPP equation: